-Claus Møller met Reuven Bar-On in Chicago at the first international Conference of Emotional Intelligence in the Workplace in September 1999.
+Claus Møller met one of pioneers in the topic of Emotional Intelligence, Reuven Bar-On, in Chicago at the first international Conference of Emotional Intelligence in the Workplace in September 1999.
 More than just a simple encounter between two people, this was the beginning of a conceptual merger that led to a co-operation on a book which details ways of applying emotional intelligence in the workplace and which launched Claus Møller’s concept of Organisational EI.

 As founder, owner and chairman of one of the world’s largest corporate training and soft consulting companies, Claus Møller had more than 30 years of experience in improving organisational effectiveness.
 He had been a pioneer in the area of leadership, service and quality management, time management and personal development.